Skip to content

 • When you edit a Zap, Zapier runs to an error (because of the old missing URL), and your site stops sending data.

-• Your site could not receive any data, and all of your action will fail.
+• Your site could not receive any data, and all of your actions will fail.

-• Both the old and the new site sends data to Zapier.
+• Both the old and the new site send data to Zapier.

 • Only your old site receives data.